A short cycling gas furnace turns itself off before it reaches the desired temperature.

 Even if you know your way around your home’s furnace system, if it is short cycling, get it checked by a professional technician from Alpha Plumbing.

-One of our repair professionals can check the limit switch by disconnecting it and testing for continuity.
+One of our furnace repair professionals can check the limit switch by disconnecting it and testing for continuity.
 If the multimeter shows that resistance is infinite, the switch will need to be replaced – which can be done quickly and safely by one of our technicians.

 The new limit switch should be of the same voltage ratings and temperature range and can be replaced by attaching the mounting screws and reconnecting the wires.